Call Me Joe: Adaptations

 A comic book adaptation of Call Me Joe appeared in issue 4 of Starstream, 1976 (script by George Kashdan, art by Adolfo Buylla).

-The premise of a paraplegic man whose mind remotely controls an alien body also appears in James Cameron's 2009 film Avatar, similar enough for some critics to have called for Anderson to receive credit.
+The premise of a paraplegic man whose mind remotely controls an alien body and who chooses to fully merge with it also appears in James Cameron's 2009 film Avatar, similar enough for some critics to have called for Anderson to receive credit.